 Presidents Who Failed to Win a Non-Consecutive Term

-Cleveland is the only president to win non-consecutive terms, but he’s not the only one who attempted the feat.
+Cleveland and Donald Trump are the only U.S. presidents to win non-consecutive terms, but others have attempted the feat.
 Martin Van Buren, president from 1837-1841, ran again unsuccessfully in 1848 under the third-party Free Soil ticket after a platform dispute with the Democratic Party.
 Millard Fillmore, president from 1850-1853, ran in 1856 as nominee for the Know Nothing Party after the Whig Party collapsed, losing to Democrat James Buchanan.

 “Van Buren and Fillmore were on the scene during the political churn that would lead to Civil War,” Perry says.
 “These conflicts produced a number of one-term presidents.”